zendeavor/humblepie/README.md

 hibkey_mojang="foobar"
 hibkey_voxatron="foobar"

+## Not recommended, but you may use this if you are lazy to imply -a (search all bundles)
+hib_all=0

 ## This is the download directory.
 dir_hib="${HOME}/humbleindiebundle"

 ## And you may turn these on with a value of 1, off with 0.
-## Setting them to 1 is the equivalent of using -cv when invoking humblepie.
+## Setting these to 1 is the equivalent of using -cv when invoking humblepie.
 check_md5=1
 verbose=0
 ```